 The average person has no way of determining if a vehicle should have passed crashworthiness tests without input from investigators or the manufacturer.
 The best way to determine if lack of crashworthiness was a factor in a collision is hiring a personal injury lawyer with experience in motor vehicle accidents.

-Ligori & Sanders Attorneys at Law can provide representation in Florida.
+Ligori & Ligori Attorneys at Law can provide representation in Florida.
 We have the knowledge, experience and resources you need to build a strong case for compensation.
 Exposing issues with crashworthiness can save lives.
 Our legal team is committed to representing clients in cases that benefit the wider community.

-If you have suffered serious injury in a motor vehicle collision, reach out to the offices of Ligori & Sanders Attorneys at Law today.
+If you have suffered serious injury in a motor vehicle collision, reach out to the offices of Ligori & Ligori Attorneys at Law today.
 We will help you assess your case and determine the best way forward.
 Call today for a free crashworthiness case consultation.